Mortgage Products

 Home equity financing typically comes in two forms:

 • HELOC.
-A HELOC (pronounced "hee-lock") is a revolving line of credit that lets you withdraw funds, up to your approved credit line limit, during an initial term, called a HELOC draw period.
-While some HELOCs allow you to pay interest only during the draw period, when the draw period ends, the repayment period begins, where you cannot take out any additional funds and you will pay back the principal of the loan, along with interest charges.
-HELOCs typically feature variable interest rates (although some HELOCs use fixed rates).
-These are determined by adding a margin determined at origination to an index like the national prime rate (which can fluctuate up or down over the life of your loan).
-The margin is determined at origination and could depend on a variety of factors including the amount borrowed, the length of the repayment period, and the borrower’s credit score and income.
-A HELOC may be a good choice when you intend to borrow various sums from time to time rather than all at once.
+A HELOC is a revolving line of credit that lets you withdraw funds up to your approved credit line limit during an initial term called a draw period.
+Some HELOC lenders may allow you to make interest-only payments during the draw period.
+When the draw period ends, the repayment period begins, where you cannot take out any additional funds and you will pay back the principal of the loan along with interest charges.
+HELOCs typically feature variable interest rates.
+A HELOC interest rate is determined by adding a margin determined at origination to an index like the national prime rate (which can fluctuate up or down over the life of your loan).
+The margin determined at origination might depend on a variety of factors including the amount borrowed, the length of the repayment period, and the borrower’s credit score, income, and combined loan-to-value (CLTV) ratio.
+A HELOC may be a good choice when you intend to borrow various sums from time to time, rather than all at once.

 • Home equity loan.
 A home equity loan gives you a lump sum, typically with a fixed repayment term of 10, 15, 20 or 30 years and fixed rate and payment.
+For example, if you borrowed $60,000 for a 20 year term at 8.86% APR, your fixed monthly payments would be $534.45.
 A home equity loan may be a good fit when you know how much you want to borrow and for how long, and when you prefer the stability of a fixed-rate loan over the potential changes of a variable-rate HELOC.

 How a HELOC works